 Source of Calcium

-Providing your parrot with a healthy clay lick can help increase its calcium levels.
-Many parrots are deficient in calcium because seeds and nuts are low in it, and they’re rarely substituted with other foods.
+Providing your parrot with a healthy clay lick can increase its calcium levels.
+Many parrots are deficient in calcium because seeds and nuts contain little calcium.

-Similarly, parrots struggle to eat dairy products because they don’t have the enzyme responsible for digesting lactose.
-Calcium deficiencies are responsible for:
+Parrots struggle to eat dairy products because they don’t have the enzyme (lactase) responsible for digesting lactose.
+Calcium deficiencies are responsible for the following: